victor-david/logite/README.md

 ### Current Limitations (may change)
 - The download setup for ftp supports key authetication only.
 If you don't have key authenication to your server, you'll need to download log files manually.
+- Download setup is global, not per domain.
 - Log parsing only works on nginx stand log format.
 There's a hook in the code to pass another regular expression to the parser, but it's not currently surfaced.
 - Compressed log files not supported
-- Only log files with a date suffix can be imported, although you can change this in settings (see next section)
+- By default, only log files with a date suffix can be downloaded.
+You can change this in settings, but see next section for info on log files.

 ### Log Files
 **Logite** uses the log file name to distinquish one from another.